osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

-To install a windows vst exe installation file use wine "pathto the exe file"
+To install a windows vst exe installation file use wine "path to the exe file"

 The quotes also handle paths with spaces in their names.

-For example, if the windows vst exe installation file is located in the downloads folder and is named delay.exe, then (from the terminal) wine "~/Downloads/delay.exe" will start the installation.
+For example, if the windows vst exe installation file is located in the Downloads folder and is named delay.exe, then (from the terminal) wine "~/Downloads/delay.exe" will start the installation.

 msi files can be clicked on to start their installation.